+27 21 8135868 firstname.lastname@example.org

 The marine habitat is the route used by humpback whales on their northerly migration to Mozambique to calve.
 Other large fish include migratory marlin, sailfish and dolphins.
 In December the loggerheads and leatherback turtles come onto the beach to lay eggs.Cape Vidal, Sodwana Bay, uMkhuze, Kosi Bay, False Bay and Maphelane are part of the iSimangaliso Wetland Park, a World Heritage Site managed by an independent body known as iSimangaliso Wetland Park Authority.

-The camp features 18 x 5-bed log cabins, 10 x 8-bed log cabins with 2 and 3 bedrooms respectively, fully equipped kitchens, bathrooms, and lounge/dining rooms with barbecue facilities.
+The camp features 18 x 4-bed log cabins, 8 x 6-bed log cabins with 2 and 3 bedrooms respectively, fully equipped kitchens, bathrooms, and lounge/dining rooms with barbecue facilities.

-For group accommodation; the camp features 1 x 8-bed, 1 x 6-bed, 1 x 14-bed and 1 x 20-bed cabins with dormitory rooms, a lounge/ dining room, kitchen, bathroom and barbecue facilities.
+For group accommodation; 1 x 14-bed and 1 x 20-bed cabins with dormitory rooms, a lounge/ dining room, kitchen, bathroom and barbecue facilities.

 Distance and Time from Gate to Camp: 35 kms - 30 to 45 minutes depending on the condition of the road.